Phase 3: InterExchange Application Review Process

 - Any additional information required by the embassy/consulate where they are applying

 Program approval by InterExchange does not guarantee a visa will be issued.
-Consular officials may request any information they deem necessary to make a decision, and the final decision regarding whether to issue a visa is up to them.
-Applicants who are granted the J-1 Visa must send a copy to InterExchange for our records.
-At this time, they will be able to make final arrangements to travel to the U.S. It is highly recommended that participants do not schedule travel until they have secured a visa.
-There is no guarantee that applicants will be approved for visa sponsorship or that a visa will be granted, and the period of time for their application to be reviewed by InterExchange as well as the embassy/consulate will vary.
+Consular officials may request any information they deem necessary to make a decision, and the final decision regarding whether to issue a visa is at the discretion of the U.S Embassy or Consulate.
+Applicants who are granted the J-1 Visa can then make final arrangements to travel to the U.S. It is highly recommended that participants do not schedule travel until they have secured a visa.
+The period of time for their application to be reviewed by InterExchange as well as the embassy/consulate will vary.